broadinstitute/filestats-bq/README.md

 Here, the difference in semantics stems from the purpose of this module to determine the attributes of the actual _files_, not _links_, where possible.
-However, if a _link_ is _broken_ (i.e. its target file does not exist or cannot be accessed, then we resort to displaying the attributes of the _link_ itself).
+However, if a _link_ is _broken_ (i.e. its target file does not exist or cannot be accessed), then we resort to displaying the attributes of the _link_ itself.

 Additionally, you can see the cause of a failure of link resolution in the `Error` field, such as `lstat /path/to/linked/file: no such file or directory`.